Hideyo Noguchi: Public reactions to the experiment

 Critics at the time, mainly from the anti-vivisectionist movement, noted that the Rockefeller Institute violated the rights of vulnerable orphans and hospital patients.
 There was concern among anti-vivisectionists that the test subjects had contracted syphilis from the experiments, but were proven to be false.

 In Dr. Noguchi's defense, Noguchi had performed tests on animals to ensure the safety of the lutein test.
 Rockefeller Institute business manager Jerome D. Greene wrote a letter to the Anti-Vivisection Society, which had pointed out that Noguchi had tested it on himself and his fellow researchers before administering it.

 In a letter to District Attorney Charles S. Whitman, Greene said"What public institution would not welcome a harmless and painless test which would enable it to decide in the case of every person admitted whether that person was afflicted with a venereal disease or not?"Much of the information came from newspapers, which did not consult medical professionals.
 Greene mentioned the steps taken to ensure the sterility.
 His explanation was considered a demonstration of the care that doctors were taking in research.

 In May 1912, the New York Society for the Prevention for Cruelty to Children asked the New York district attorney to press charges against Noguchi, but he declined.
 Although, none of subjects were infected with syphilis, the Rockefeller Institute did test on patients without consent.

 Even though none of the subjects were injured in the experiment, Hideyo Noguchi had committed a wrong, it was 'a wrong without injury'.Albert Leffingwell, a physician, social reformer, and advocate for vivisectionist restrictions, said in response to Jerome D. Greene."If insurance could have been given that the luetin test implied no risk of any kind, might not the Rockefeller Institute have secured any number of volunteers by the offer of a gratuity of twenty or thirty dollars as a compensation for any discomfort that might be endured?"

 Lack of informed consent

 During the period, consent in medical science was by no means customary.
 The United States did not develop sufficient consensus about unethical human experimentation until the late 20th century, which brought laws about involving informed consent and the rights of patients to pass.

-Noguchi received incredible scrutiny.
+Noguchi received significant scrutiny.
 One of the newspapers described him as "the Oriental admirer of the fruits of Western civilization."
-He made a wrong doing with his experiments, not obtaining consent, but he might have received more criticism due to his race and the perpetuated stereotype of yellow peril.

 At the same time, notable microbiologists, such as Robert Koch in 1906 to 1907 operated medical concentration camps in Africa to find a cure for sleeping sickness and blinded patients, and Louis Pasteur experimented on nine-year-old Joseph Meister without a medical license and was suspected to have lied about conducting animal trials.
 They received far less scrutiny on their legacy.